pdxparrot/ggj2019/SETUP.md

 * Create an empty Prefab and add the MainMenuState component to it
   * Set the Scene Name to main_menu
 * Set the MainMenuState as the Initial Game State Prefab in the GameStateManager
+  * Uncheck Make Scene Active

+## UIManager Prefab

+* Create a new UIManager script that overrides Core UIManager
+* Create an empty Prefab and add the UIManager component to it
+* Add the UIManager to the LoadingManager

 # Splash Scene Setup